arjun-rao/MSRITLMS/readme.md

     sudo chmod -R ug+rwx storage bootstrap/cache

-6) Change .env.example file to .env and set database params
+6) Change .env.example file to .env and set database params Copy app.php and database.php from config/backup to config/ and change the respective parameters - for key and database use php artisan generate:key
 7) change parameters in config/database.php to match database
 8) Create db seed (for at least user’s table, dept table, and pages for department home (parent_code = NULL) and ensure migrations are correct